FrkatSmrkat/AlzaCaseStudyApi/documentation/README.md

 # Shortcomings
-No authorization/authentication
+ApiKey is not great in general.
+Storing key in appsettings is bad.
+But its easy to write and the edit endpoint isnt open.
 Low test coverage
-visual studio does not create folders for soluion folders .. so new items added into root of solution folders are added into root
+Visual studio does not create folders for soluion folders .. so new items added into root of solution folders are added into root